Skip to content

 You can’t improve what you don’t measure.

-Open an incognito browser window on your phone.
-This depersonalizes your search (eh, mostly!) by hiding your previous searches from Google (though it doesn’t hide your IP address, so they still kinda “know”).
+Open an incognito browser on your phone.
+This depersonalizes your search (mostly — it hides your history but not your IP, so Google still has some signal on you).
 Search for your core services with and without your city name.
-Note everything that appears: Which competitors dominate the Map Pack?
-Do any featured snippets show up?
-Are there AI Overviews for informational versions of your queries?
+Note everything that appears: which competitors dominate the Map Pack, whether any featured snippets show up, and whether AI Overviews appear for informational versions of your queries.

 Where does your business actually appear?

-This mobile, incognito approach matters because it shows you what real customers see without personalization skewing the results.
+This approach shows you what real customers see without personalization skewing the results.
+It’s often humbling.
+That’s the point.

 Step 4: Optimize Your Google Business Profile for Greater Relevance